EtherealEngine/etherealengine-docs/docs/install/01_linux.md

-import CloneInstructions from '../_partials/cloneInstructions.md' import AcceptCertificates from '../_partials/acceptCertificates.md'
+import CloneInstructions from '../_partials/devops/cloneInstructions.md' import AcceptCertificates from '../_partials/devops/acceptCertificates.md'

-# Installation
+# Installing on Linux

 Getting up and running requires just a few steps, but this can be tricky, depending on your platform and current environment.
 Please follow the directions for your specific environment.